-Senators Raise Concerns of FBI Manipulation in 9/11 Case
+Senators Share Concerns of FBI Manipulation in 9/11 Case

 “The conflicts of interest could not be more apparent, raising obvious concerns that the process is being manipulated to avoid disclosures that may prove embarrassing to the FBI or individual FBI officials,” family members of the 9/11 victims wrote in a statement accompanying the Monday letter to the Department of Justice’s inspector general.

-In addition to Senate Minority Leader Chuck Schumer and Senator Richard Blumenthal — Democrats from New York anf Connecticut, respectively, Democrat — the letter is co-signed by Senate Finance Committee Chair Chuck Grassley, an Iowa Republican.
+In addition to Senate Minority Leader Chuck Schumer and Senator Richard Blumenthal — Democrats from New York and Connecticut, respectively — the letter is co-signed by Senate Finance Committee Chair Chuck Grassley, an Iowa Republican.

 “It appears, both due to information provided to our offices by the families in good faith, and through related reporting in the New York Times, that there may have been major abnormalities in the FBI’s handling of that subpoena that deserve your attention,” the senators wrote.